FeatureBaseDB/featurebase/docs/getting-started.md

 		log.Fatal(err)
 	}
 ```
 Since our `stargazer` data contains time stamps, which represent the time users starred repos, we will be using the `csv.NewColumnIterator` function that is built into the go-pilosa import.
-For more information on imports in go-pilosa, please see the go-pilosa [site](https://github.com/pilosa/go-pilosa/blob/master/docs/imports-exports.md).
 Time quantum is the resolution of the time we want to use and is defined by the `format` variable.

 Next, we will load our data into the `language` field:
 ```